daunkim18/Capstone-Project/milestone3/Documentation/finalreport.md

 **Key Outcomes:**
 * Labeled dataset prepared and visually validated.
-* YOLOv8 trained for dental object detection.
+* YOLOv8 and YOLOv11 trained for dental object detection.
 * Binary CNN model also explored for baseline classification.
 * Project packaged for reproducibility and deployment.
 * Presentation and demo materials completed.